5 Fun Creative Ways to Teach Kids to Read

 5. Word Search Bingo

 As earlier mentioned, reading to kids out loud helps to develop their listening and language skills while preparing them to figure out written words.
 Nevertheless, some kids have difficulty sitting still and focusing while listening to the reader; therefore, you need to find a way of keeping them engaged in reading.
 One such way is by creating bingo games.
 Hand out paper sheets to your students containing words from the text you are reading.
 Ask your students to circle the words on their list that they hear you reading, and in the end, talk about these words.
+Playing word bingo not only makes the activity interactive but also reinforces vocabulary and comprehension in a fun and dynamic way.

 Developing a Love for Reading